dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/understanding-the-build-process.md

 [!code-xml[Main](understanding-the-build-process/samples/sample5.xml)]

 This instructs MSBuild to invoke the **FullPublish** target, if targets are not specified when MSBuild.exe is invoked.
-The **FullPublish** target doesn&#x27;t contain any tasks; instead it simply specifies a list of dependencies.
+The **FullPublish** target doesn't contain any tasks; instead it simply specifies a list of dependencies.

 [!code-xml[Main](understanding-the-build-process/samples/sample6.xml)]